 Dust.
-Not only is dust unsightly, collected dust can be kindling for a home fire.
-Dust walls, ceilings, shelves, books, fans, etc. When’s the last time you’ve had your air-ducts cleaned?
+Not only is dust unsightly, but collected dust can also be kindling for a home fire.
+Dust walls, ceilings, shelves, books, fans, etc. When’s the last time you’ve had your air ducts cleaned?
 Consider hiring a professional to help you rid your home of dust.

 Wax & Polish.
 Give your furniture and home some love, and extend their life!
 Wax wooden furniture, wax non-wood floors, and polish metal door and window hardware.

 Reseal Grout Lines.
 This could be in your bathroom, kitchen, really anywhere that has tiles.
 Grout is porous and stains easily, so consider protecting it with a penetrating grout sealer.
 There are a wide array of DIY articles and videos on the internet if you need step by step directions for the particular are you want to re-grout.